Neighbour Day FAQs

 Who funds Neighbour Day?

-Relationships Australia self-funds the Neighbour Day campaign at the national level.
+Relationships Australia funds the Neighbour Day campaign at the national level.

 Councils, businesses, government departments, community organisations and individuals promote and support Neighbour Day in their neighbourhoods.